Aussiemon/Vermintide-JHF-Mods/README.md

 	to bottom of commands.

     **OPTIONAL:**   Open commands\missionstats.lua and change "send_all = true" to false to not print stats publicly.

+    **KNOWN ISSUE:**  The chat window is small.
+Hold tab and use the Page Up / Page Down keys to navigate.

     **OPTIONAL:**   Open patch\SkipCutscenes.lua and change "display_warning = true" to false to not display a one-time warning upon skipping a mission cutscene.